layeddie/beam_ai/ai_rules/architecture_rules.md

 # Architecture Rules

-Placeholder content.
-Describe the architectural guidelines here.
-Flesh out more content later.
+Placeholder architecture guidelines for AI tools in BEAM.